 Junior and Senior Division

-If the home team is ahead by 10 runes after 4 ½ innings, they will be declared the winner.
-If the visiting team is ahead by 10 runs after 5 complete innings, then they shall be declared the winner.
-(10 after 5)

-Courtesy Runner – In continuous batting order a player injured while running bases may be substituted for.
-The replacement runner should be the last made out.
-If the same player is injured again, they shall be removed from the lineup.
+Will follow interleague rules published separately.

 All Stars

-Fort Des Moines will send an All-Star team from the 9 year old, 10 year old, 11 year old, 12 year old, Junior and Senior divisions.
+Fort Des Moines will send an All-Star team if there are an appropriate number of eligible players and approved coaches.

 All Star Coaches Selection – Any approved coach may submit a request to coach All Stars.
 They will be required to notify the President in writing by May 1st of their desire to coach All Stars and which age group.
 Age groups with more than one request will be voted on by the Managers and Coaches in the appropriate division with the Board of Directors.
 On field actions and interaction with other coaches and umpires may be taken into consideration.
 The President will break all ties.